 If the LACDA determines at or after the interview that additional information or document(s) are needed, the LACDA will request the document(s) or information in a legible written format.
 An applicant may request to submit the required requested document(s) or information in an alternative format.
-The family will be given ten calendar days to supply the information.

-If the information is not supplied in this time period, the LACDA will provide the family a notification of denial for assistance.
+The family will be given ten (10) calendar days to supply the information.
+If the information is not supplied in this time period, the LACDA will provide the family a notification of denial for assistance and will be removed from all waiting list selected by the applicant.
 (See Chapter on Grievances and Appeals.)